keithrbennett/keithrbennett.github.io/_posts/2013-11-22-rubys-inject-reduce-and-each_with_object.md

   numbers.inject(0) { |sum, n| sum += n }
 end
 ```
-&#8230;which can be reduced even further, since we&#8217;re calling a method on each object
+...which can be reduced even further, since we&#8217;re calling a method on each object
 that takes no arguments (the `+` method):

 ```ruby